-D.1 Field Program Director;
+D.1 Field Program Director/ CBLAST Chief Scientist;

 - (1) Responsible to the HRD director for the implementation of the Hurricane Field Program Plan. - (2) Only official communication link to AOC.
 Communicates flight requirements and changes in mission to AOC. - (3) Only formal communication link between AOML and CARCAH during operations.
 Coordinates scheduling of each day's operations with AOC only after all (POD) reconnaissance requirements are completed between CARCAH and AOC. - (4) Convenes the Hurricane Field Program Operations Advisory Panel.
-This panel selects missions to be flown in comparison with others as specified in sections 9-15 of this plan. - (5) Provides for pre-mission briefing of flight crews, scientists, and others (as required). - (6) Assigns duties of field project scientific personnel. - (7) Coordinates press statements with NOAA/Public Affairs.
+This panel selects missions to be flown in comparison with others as specified in sections 9-15 of this plan. - (5) Provides for pre-mission briefing of flight crews, scientists, and others (as required). - (6) Assigns duties of field project scientific personnel.
+Ensures safety during the field program. - (7) Coordinates press statements with NOAA/Public Affairs.